openeuler-mirror/ub-dhcp/CONTRIBUTING.md

 **NOTE**: The client (dhclient) and relay (dhcrelay) component maintenance is coming to an end.
 The 4.4.3 release is the last one that included those components and they are now considered EOL.
-The 4.5.0 release will feature server (dhcpd) only.
+The 4.5.0 release will feature server (ub-dhcpd) only.
 You may still submit bugs for a client or relay, but those will be kept for informational purposes only.
 There will not be any action taken by ISC team on those.